Mean Field Games Master Equations with Non-separable Hamiltonians and Displacement Monotonicity: The displacement monotonicity of

 (ii) In the separable case, i.e. $H(x,\mu, p) = H_0(x,p)-F(x,\mu) $ for some $H_0$ and $F$, \reff{ExmuV} becomes

-The term involving $\pa_{x\mu} V$ is again in a complete square, and it is no surprise that $V(t,\cdot,\cdot)$ would satisfy Lasry-Lions monotonicity \reff{mon2} provided that the data $G$ and $F$ also satisfy the Lasry-Lions monotonicity condition \reff{mon2}.
+The term involving $\pa_{x\mu} V$ is again in a complete square, and it is no surprise that $V(t,\cdot,\cdot)$ would satisfy Lasry-Lions monotonicity condition \reff{mon2} provided that the data $G$ and $F$ also satisfy \reff{mon2}.
 So, our arguments provide an alternative proof for the propagation of the Lasry-Lions monotonicity along $V(t,\cdot,\cdot)$ (and for the global well-posedness of the master equation, as a consequence of it, just as in the rest of the paper) in the case of separable Hamiltonians and Lasry-Lions monotone data.

 (iii) When $H$ is non-separable, however, it remains a challenge to find sufficient conditions on $H$ that could ensure the right hand side of \reff{ExmuV} being negative (for arbitrary times).
-This makes the propagation of the Lasry-Lions monotonicity condition along $V(t,\cdot,\cdot)$, hard to envision. \end{rem}
+This makes the propagation of the Lasry-Lions monotonicity condition along $V(t,\cdot,\cdot)$, hard to envision.
+In \cite{Lions}, a notion of monotonicity condition for non-separable Hamiltonians that depend \emph{locally} on the measure variable was proposed (see also \cite{AP}).
+This condition allows to obtain uniqueness of solutions for the corresponding MFG system. \end{rem}